Magaziners of Humenne |

 Gyula and Erna were living at the Hotel Bristol in Budapest in 1924, when Erna's mother Elza used Erna as a contact on a ship manifest to New York.
 Gyula suffered a stroke and died in Budapest on May 10, 1949.
 Erna surived him.
 After the war, Erna and her daughter were living in a displaced persons camp in Bremerhaven, Germany.
 In March 1951, they emigrated to Canada together.
 Erna was working as a dressmaker at the time.
 She appeared on a 1958 ship manifest from Montreal to England as a Canadian citizen, but I have found no record of Erna or Judit after that time.

-Tamas Gabor was a son of Renee Magaziner and Jozsef Istvan Gabor.
-He was probably born in Budapest between 1907, when his parents married, and 1911, when he was mentioned in his grandfather's obituary.
+Tamas Karoly Gabor was born in Budapest on May 26, 1908, the son of Renee Magaziner and Jozsef Istvan Gabor.
 Tamas was living in Paris in 1929 when his father died suddenly and he returned home.

 I have found no Hungarian records for Tamas, but his name appears as the informant on his mother Renee's 1941 death record and his aunt Anna's 1935 death record and as a witness on his sister Zsuzsanna's 1946 marriage record.